NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Gatewalkers/Capstan Swabbie.md

     desc: "`pf2:1` Anchor +14 (tethered, thrown 30 ft.)\n__Damage__  2d8 + 9 bludgeoning"

   - name: "Jury-Rig"
     desc: "`pf2:1` (manipulate) The capstan swabbie uses built-in tools to quickly patch itself up.
 The swabbie gains 10 temporary Hit Points.
 The swabbie can also use this section on an adjacent section of a ship.
 The temporary Hit Points last for 1 minute.
-The target is then temporarily immune for 1 hour.\n[[Bestiary Effects/Effect_ Jury-Rig|Effect: Jury-Rig]]"
+The target is then temporarily immune for 1 hour.\n\n[[Bestiary Effects/Effect_ Jury-Rig|Effect: Jury-Rig]]"

   - name: "Loose the Pawls"
     desc: "`pf2:2`  The capstan swabbie spins around rapidly, its loose ropes whipping everyone in reach.
 The capstan swabbie makes a rope Strike against each creature within 10 feet and compares its attack roll to the AC of each creature within 10 feet."